jaydeelew/CompareAI/backend/scripts/README.md

 - `--delay`: Delay between requests in seconds (default: 1.0)
 - `--max-retries`: Maximum retries for failed requests (default: 3)
 - `--quiet`: Suppress verbose output
+- `--output-file`: Specific output filename to use (for resuming)

+**Note:** Models that already have renderer configurations are automatically skipped.

 **Output:**
 - Saves JSON file with all collected responses